A one day trip from Paris to Normandy to see the D-Day landing beaches.

 Price: $175 per person (tour only), $270 with 2nd Class Rail, $314 with 1st Class Rail.

-The Normandy D-Day Tour Itinerary
+The Normandy D-Day Tour from Paris Itinerary

 After departing your train, you are met by your guide inside the Caen rail station; it’s a quick drive to your guided tour at the Caen War Memorial museum.
 There you will experience informative exhibits and films that will set the stage for your afternoon tour of the main American d'day landing beach sites.
 There is an informative walk and talk at each location and you will walk right along Omaha Beach.
 A nice 3 course lunch is also included before your afternoon touring.